 Typically, your bulk price mail is going to be cheaper than a regularly priced single piece of mail.
-Single piece is a term that means you’re paying full price for a standard piece of mail.
+"Single-piece" is a term that means you are paying full price for a standard piece of mail.

 How many pieces do I need to send to qualify for bulk mail?

 Below is a list of exactly how many verifiable parcels you need to send in order to qualify for bulk mailing discounts.
-If you’re sending as much or more than these numbers then it's a great idea to apply to the bulk mail program.
+If you are sending as much or more than these numbers then it is a great idea to apply to the bulk mail program.

 - 500 pieces for First-Class Mail